List of diplomatic partnerships of China: Multilateral community with a shared future

-Strategic partners
+Partners

 Strategic partnership requires that the cooperation between the two sides is based on national security interests and has consistency in terms of overall, global and core interests.
 Comprehensive strategic partnership means that the two sides have a wider range of cooperation areas.
 It is a higher level of strategic relationship and covers a more comprehensive range.
 There is no specific explanation for the modifiers such as "new era", "all-weather" and "all-round".
 In short, they all represent that the bilateral cooperation is closer than the general comprehensive strategic partnership, and the areas of bilateral cooperation are deeper and broader.